 If you are absent for three consecutive workdays without notifying your supervisor of the reason for the absences, you will be terminated for abandonment of your position.

 You may be terminated during or at the conclusion of the Introductory Employment Period if you have not demonstrated the skills, job knowledge, attitudes, work habits, or other qualifications necessary for continued employment.
-You may be terminated before the conclusion of this period if your supervisor and Human Resources conclude that such action is appropriate.
+You may be terminated before the conclusion of this period if your supervisor and Human Resource Management and Development conclude that such action is appropriate.

 You may be terminated before the end of a Performance Improvement Plan (PIP) if, after a counseling by your supervisor, your poor work performance/habits have not been corrected.